jake-b/Newton-Internal-WiFi/README.md

 - Feel free to make your own, or make one for your friends.
 - Please release any improvements back to the community.
-- Commercial use is prohibited.
-Please don't sell these at a profit.
+- Non-commerical use only.
+Please don't make & sell these at a profit.
 If by some odd chance you want to make these for sale, please contact me.

 As with all of my projects, please use this at your own risk.